-- A. A licensee applying for reinstatement of an expired license shall complete a reinstatement application, and pay a reinstatement fee. - B. If the license has been expired for more than two years from the date of receipt of the reinstatement application, a licensee applying for reinstatement of an expired license shall establish "competency to practice" under sections 12-20-202(2)(c)(II)(A) and (D), and 12-20-105, C.R.S., as follows: - Verification of licensure in good standing from another state along with verification of active practice in that state for two years of the previous five years from the date of application for reinstatement; - Completion of thirty hours of continuing education courses related to the practice of hearing aid providers during the two years immediately preceding the application for reinstatement.
+- A. An applicant for reinstatement of an expired license shall complete a reinstatement application, and pay a reinstatement fee. - B. An applicant to reinstate a license expired on or after July 14, 2020. shall attest to the completion of at least eight hours of continuing education, as set forth in section 12-230-207, C.R.S., for each vear the license has been expired. - C. If the license has been expired for more than two years from the date of receipt of the reinstatement application, a licensee applying for reinstatement of an expired license shall establish "competency to practice" under sections 12-20-202(2)(c)(II)(A) and (D), and 12-20-105, C.R.S., as follows: - 1.
+Verification of licensure in good standing from another state along with verification of active practice in that state for two years of the previous five years from the date of application for reinstatement; - Completion of thirty hours of continuing education courses related to the practice of hearing aid providers during the two years immediately preceding the application for reinstatement.
 The continuing education must meet the approval of the Director; - 3.
 Supervised practice for a period of no less than six months subject to the terms established by the Director; - 4.
 Retaking and achieving a passing score on the NCE offered by NBC-HIS within two years immediately preceding submission of an application for reinstatement; - 5.
 Maintained active Board certification with NBC-HIS; or - 6.
-By any other means approved by the Director. - C. An applicant seeking to reinstate a license that has been expired for more than five years is not eligible to complete section (B)(2) of this Rule.
+By any other means approved by the Director.

+D. An applicant seeking to reinstate a license that has been expired for more than five years must demonstrate continued competency by means other than (B)(2) of this Rule.